 The entrance gate to Border Field is closed Monday - Friday.
 There is no vehicle access on those days.
 California State Parks is implementing service reductions in order to meet Department budget cuts over the next few fiscal years.
 Service reductions include limiting vehicle access to the park; however, the park remains accessible to pedestrians, bicyclists, and equestrians.
 The park is closed to vehicle traffic most days during winter as rains cause flooding of park roads restricting access to Monument Mesa and other park features.
 Read more about current status of vehicle access to the park.

-Persons confined to wheelchairs may access portions of the park via the main road and an adjacent accessible path.
+Visitors using wheelchairs may access portions of the park via the main road and an adjacent accessible path.

 Pedestrians and Cyclists

 The best way to reach Monument Mesa on foot is to park at the entrance gate lot, walk on the road and when the road turns, continue straight on the dirt path to the beach.
 When you reach the beach, head south until you reach the border and Monument Mesa (distance = 1.6 miles).
 It is advised to stay out of any puddles.

 Equestrians, please stage at the parking area at the entrance gate to the park.

 The following rules and regulations are for your own safety and to protect the plants and animals that live in this Reserve.

 Dogs (only on leash) are allowed only atop the Monument Mesa picnic area.

 This is prohibited by state and federal laws.